Nullreff/bukin/README.md

 Usage
 -----

-Bukin works by reading a list of dependencies from a `Bukfile`.
+Bukin works by reading a list of dependencies from a *Bukfile*.
 The most basic usage would be:

 ```bash
 bukin init
 bukin install
 ```

+Running `bukin init` will create a file named *Bukfile* that lists 'craftbukkit' as the server to be installed.
+Running `bukin install` will then download and install [Bukkit](http://dl.bukkit.org/).
+You can make changes to what will be installed by editing the *Bukfile*.
 Specify a server using the `server` keyword and a plugin using the `plugin` keyword.

 ```ruby
 server 'craftbukkit'